 - He was on the path to personal recovery until his illness struck during his last year of life.

-Do you have any weird, fun or interesting facts about Mozart that you’d like to share?
-Let us know in the comments section below!
+Do you know any fun facts about Mozart?
+Share them in the comments below!